 What is wrong with people, the news says there is a major storm on the way, and they do not even buy some basic canned goods and gas up their car.
 I guess they think the government will be there to help them within a few hours after the storm passes.

 Lets say SHTF tomorrow, what would your survival gear stockpile look like?
-For a lot of survivalist it would be mostly beans and bullets – meaning not very much thought has been put into the plans.
+For a lot of survivalist it would be mostly beans and bullets – meaning now very much thought or attention to detail has been put into the plans.

 When the SurvivalistBoards youtube channel was opened, I wanted to publish a wide range of videos.
 The plans were to post videos about everything from gardening to wilderness survival.
 There are certain topics that do better then others.
 It seems that fishing videos probably do the worst in view counts, and firearm videos do the best.